galvanixer/thinkingatoms/content/posts/Metals_Biology.md

     srcset=""
     sizes=""
     alt="An example image"
-    caption="This illustration showcases the heme structure, where iron (Fe²⁺) lies at the center of the molecule, enabling hemoglobin’s vital role in carrying oxygen through the bloodstream.
-The protein’s complex quaternary structure (α1, α2, β1, β2 subunits) works harmoniously to ensure efficient oxygen delivery to tissues."
 >}}
+This illustration showcases the heme structure, where iron (Fe²⁺) lies at the center of the molecule, enabling hemoglobin’s vital role in carrying oxygen through the bloodstream.
+The protein's complex quaternary structure (α1, α2, β1, β2 subunits) works harmoniously to ensure efficient oxygen delivery to tissues.
+Taken from {{< cite "HemoglobinStructureTypes2023" >}}
+{{</ imgset >}}

 Interestingly, iron is not the only player for oxygen transport throughout the animal kingdom; some invertebrates use hemocyanin for oxygen transport.
 Unlike hemoglobin, which contains iron, hemocyanin contains copper.
 When copper shifts between its 1+ and 2+ oxidation states, it binds oxygen and surprisingly, it gives a striking blue color to the blood {{< cite "lutzManyColorsBlood2010">}}.